State University of New York at Fredonia: Buildings

-Architectures
+Architecture

 Architects I. M. Pei and Henry N. Cobb designed the master plan for the modernized campus in 1968.
 Many of the buildings are listed in architectural guides as examples of exceptional modern architecture.
 Some are described in architectural history books.
 The National Building Museum listed the SUNY Fredonia campus as one of I. M. Pei's ideal places to visit in its 1991 journal Blueprints.

 Pei is credited with designing Maytum Hall, Williams Center, Reed Library, Rockefeller Arts Center, and McEwen Hall, as well as its characteristic circular perimeter road, aptly named Ring Road.
 The design of Daniel Reed Library earned Henry Cobb and I. M. Pei the 1969 Prestressed Concrete Institute Award.